Marijn3/Road-Model-code/README.md

 [here](https://downloads.rijkswaterstaatdata.nl/weggeg/geogegevens/shapefile/Documentatie/Handleiding%20Weggeg/).
 * Documentation of the main file and the profiles file is in Dutch, as this should be accessible for DEMO purposes.
 Logs are in Dutch.
 Other files, containing the majority of the code, are mostly English.

+# Known issues
+* Wedge (Puntstuk) registrations on the left side of the road are not accounted for in determining the lane bounds.
+This causes missing primary relations in some cases.
+* Left emergency lane does not always properly affect the lane shift value.
+* The determination of whether a property starts or ends on a section does not take into account the shift value between the sections.